tranhelen/tranhelen/_posts/2017-03-27-retrospectivesbringmeproblems.md

 Afterwards, the team gathered around each theme and read every post-it note.
 We asked questions for clarification and encouraged each other to give examples if they were comfortable doing so.

-The leadership team documented the notes it into a document where we ranked the most pressing issues (the ones with the most amount of notes) first.
+We documented the notes it into a document where the most popular topics (the ones with the most amount of notes) were ranked first.
 We posted the doc to the team on Slack and opened it up for modification if they felt it was necessary.

 <hr class="small">